Definition

 - Mutations in USP8: Frequently observed in ACTH-secreting pituitary adenomas, highlighting its role in Cushing disease.

-cAMP/PKA Pathway Alterations: Associated with adrenal adenomas and hyperplasia, underlying many cases of primary adrenal hypercortisolism.
+- cAMP/PKA pathway alterations: Associated with adrenal adenomas and hyperplasia, underlying many cases of primary adrenal hypercortisolism.

 Pathophysiology